jay1patel1/PW-Coding/Assignment/Condition & Loops Assignment/Condition & Loops Assignment.md

         ```

     **2.“While” loop**
-    - Exact opposite to for loop, it used when user do not know the number of iteration.
-This code keep executing until given condition is met.
+    - Exact opposite to for loop, a while statement executes its statements as long as a specified condition evaluates to true.
     - **Syntax**
         ```Javascript
-        while (Condition to be meet) {
+        while (condition) {
             // Code block  to be exected at each loop };
         ```